The Atlantic: The Atlantic Wire

 In 2009, the magazine launched The Atlantic Wire as a stand-alone news aggregator site.
 It was intended as a curated selection of news and opinions from online, print, radio, and television outlets.
 At its launch, it published op-eds from across the media spectrum and summarized significant positions in each debate.
 It later expanded to feature news and original reporting.

 Regular features in the magazine included "What I Read", describing the media diets of people from entertainment, journalism, and politics; and "Trimming the Times", the feature editor's summary of the best content in The New York Times.
 The Atlantic Wire rebranded itself as The Wire in November 2013, and was folded back into The Atlantic the following year.

+Atlantic Studios

 In August 2011, it created its video channel.
 Initially created as an aggregator, The Atlantics video component, Atlantic Studios, has since evolved in an in-house production studio that creates custom video series and original documentaries.
+In June 2020, The Atlantic released its first full-length documentary, White Noise, a film about three alt-right activists.

 CityLab

 In September 2011, The Atlantic launched CityLab, a separate website.
-Its co-founders included Richard Florida, urban theorist and professor.
-The stand-alone site has been described as exploring and explaining "the most innovative ideas and pressing issues facing today's global cities and neighborhoods."
-In 2014, it was rebranded as CityLab.com, and covers transportation, environment, equity, life, and design.
+Its co-founders included urban theorist and professor Richard Florida.
+The stand-alone site described itself as exploring and explaining "the most innovative ideas and pressing issues facing today's global cities and neighborhoods."
+In 2014, it was rebranded as CityLab.com, covering transportation, environment, equity, life, and design.
 Among its offerings are Navigator, "a guide to urban life"; and Solutions, which covers solutions to problems in a dozen topics.